Pinita001/End-to-End-Cloud-Data-Pipeline-Python-SQL-FastAPI-AWS/README.md

 This project is an **end-to-end cloud-ready data pipeline** designed to simulate a real enterprise analytics workflow.
 It integrates **Python-based ETL**, **SQL transformations**, **FastAPI backend services**, and a **Streamlit analytics dashboard**, all prepared for **Azure cloud deployment**.

+This project demonstrates my ability to build production-minded data pipelines suitable for analytics workflows, cloud deployment, and real-time dashboarding at scale.

 ## ⭐ Features

 ### ✅ Implemented